jwooltortonR/DataSetChangeDetectionPatterns/README.md

 # DataSet Change Detection Patterns
-An implementation for the various patterns for identifying changes in DataSets.
+An implementation for various patterns for identifying changes in DataSets.

 ##Patterns:
 * ChangingStatus